Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `void setRenderDecals(boolean decals)` |
 | Python | `void set_render_decals(bool decals)`  |

-Determine if decals (marks on the walls) will be rendered in game.
+Determine if the decals (marks on the walls) will be rendered in game.

 Default value: true